-Located along most of the east shore of mile-high Diamond Lake and surrounded by connifer forests this campground offers social lakeshore camping and several more secluded inshore sites.
+Surrounded by conifer trees along the east shore of mile-high Diamond Lake, this campground offers social lakeshore camping and several more secluded inshore sites.
 Reservations are recommended.
 During the summer season, Diamond Lake is a very popular destination with up to 700,000 visitors a year.
-There are interpretitive ranger activities on the weekends.
+There are interpretative ranger activities on the weekends.
 Expect mosquitoes.

 Quiet hours between 10 p.m. and 6 a.m.